Social Good or Scientific Curiosity? Uncovering the Research Framing Behind NLP Artefacts: Inference of Research Framings

 We treat element extraction as a multi-label classification task, since a paragraph may contain multiple relevant elements (e.g., several stakeholders or goals).
 We also allow the model to abstain when no evidence is present for any element category.

-\paragraph{Formulation.} Given a paragraph $p$ and an epistemic element $e \in E$, we define a set of candidate responses $R_e$ (including \textit{not specified}).
-We frame the extraction as a QA task, using a language model $M$ to compute response likelihoods:
+\paragraph{Formulation.} Given a paragraph $p_i$ from a selected paper and an epistemic element $E_j \in \mathcal{E}$ (e.g. \textit{data actors}), we define the corresponding candidate label set $\mathcal{R}(E_j)$ (including \textit{not specified}).
+We frame the extraction as a QA task, using a language model $M$ to compute response likelihoods:\\

-where $q_e$ is a predefined prompt targeting element $e$ (e.g., \textit{``Who are the individuals or entities that the authors identify as expected to act on the released artefacts?''}) and $r_e \in R_e$ is a candidate label (e.g. \textit{journalists}).
+where $q_{E_j}$ is a predefined prompt targeting element $E_j$ (e.g., \textit{``Who are the individuals or entities that the authors identify as expected to act on the released artefacts?''}) and $r_{E_j,k} \in \mathcal{R}(E_j)$ is a candidate label (e.g. \textit{journalists}).

-\paragraph{Semantic Clustering via NLI.} We adapt \citet{semantic-entropy} to cluster sampled outputs $\{x_1, \ldots, x_k\}$ into semantically equivalent classes $C = \{c_1, \ldots, c_m\}$.
-Two outputs $x_i, x_j$ are grouped together if they entail each other bidirectionally (i.e., NLI returns \texttt{entail} in both directions).
+\paragraph{Semantic Clustering via NLI.} We adapt \citet{semantic-entropy} to cluster sampled outputs $\{x_1, \ldots, x_n\}$ into semantically equivalent classes $C = \{c_1, \ldots, c_m\}$.
+Two outputs $x_a, x_b$ are grouped together if they entail each other bidirectionally (i.e., NLI returns \texttt{entail} in both directions).
 Class likelihoods are computed via: